Registration

 You can follow your progress through your requirements using two main tools:

-- See what requirements you have completed/are completing and have left to complete by checking your degree audit.
-You can access your degree audit on the web-based DARS system.
-The Registrar's Office website has a step-by-step procedure on how to run a DARS Audit, https://registrar.illinois.edu/dars-audit.
+2. By checking your degree audit, see what requirements you have completed/are completing and have left to complete.
+You can access your degree audit on the web-based Degree Audit System (DARS).
+The Registrar's Office website has a step-by-step procedure for running a DARS Audit.

 If you have a concern about your DARS (for example, if you have taken a course that you think should satisfy a requirement but it is not being counted), please email undergrad@cs.illinois.edu.

-If your situation is not straightforward or if you're really struggling in your courses, you should talk to an advisor, Steve Herzog, Heather Zike, Katrina James or Elizabeth Gonzalez before you register for your courses.
+If your situation is not straightforward or you're struggling in your courses, you should talk to your assigned CS advisor before registering for your courses.
 If you're struggling, that might be a sign that you need to take fewer hours or fewer technical hours.
 If you're wondering if your proposed course schedule is manageable, ask your peers – and don't be afraid to get more than one opinion.

 Course Offerings

-When drawing up your schedule, pay close attention to course offering patterns so you can avoid overloads!
-Some courses are offered fall only or spring only, so if you're within two or fewer semesters of graduating, plan out the rest of your courses carefully so you don't wind up needing a course that isn't offered the semester you intend to graduate.
-We anticipate this might be a problem particularly for CS in Engineering majors who plan on completing the two-course Software Engineering or Senior Project sequence and/or certain focus groups.
+When drawing up your schedule, pay close attention to course-offering patterns to avoid overloads!
+Some courses are offered in fall or spring only.
+If you're within two or fewer semesters of graduating, plan out the rest of your courses carefully so you don't need a course not offered the semester you intend to graduate.
+We anticipate this might be a problem, particularly for CS in Engineering majors who plan on completing the two-course Software Engineering or Senior Project sequence and/or certain focus groups.
 This also applies to Mathematics & CS and Statistics & CS majors looking to complete certain required courses at the junior and senior levels.

 Information about individual courses

-How do you find out what a course covers, if it is being offered, or if an elective might be useful or interesting to you?
+How do you discover what a course covers, if it is being offered, or if an elective might be helpful or interesting to you?

 There are several critical sources of information: